 - be a citizen of the United States

-- be a resident of Wisconsin and have resided at the registration address for at least 10 days
+- be a resident of Wisconsin and have resided at the registration address for at least 28 days prior to the election

 - be 18 years old

 - not have been convicted of treason, felony or bribery, or if you have, your civil rights have been restored after completion of your sentence or a pardon

 - not have been found by a court to be incapable of understanding the objective of the electoral process

 - not make or benefit from a bet or wage depending on the result of an election

 - not have voted at any other location, if registering on election day